-In planning for future uses of the Depot site, local and regional leaders have attempted to be Subarea 1 has been targeted as the area of the Depot that is uniquely suited to development of warehouses, distribution centers and intermodal facilities.

-Many truck and truck-rail intermodal facilities growth in freight volumes and growth of surrounding development, these facilities often become capacity constrained, and efficient operations are hampered by congestion and Subareas 1 is not based on a specific "need" for encroachment on freight facilities and corridors. relocate the facilities to sites where capacity can be expanded and the transportation infrastructure is relatively uncongested.
+In planning for future uses of the Depot site, local and regional leaders have attempted to be proactive and plan for and target specific uses that are most appropriate for the Depot site.
+Subarea 1 has been targeted as the area of the Depot that is uniquely suited to development of warehouses, distribution centers and intermodal facilities.
+Many truck and truck-rail intermodal facilities are located in urban areas.
+Over time, due to growth in freight volumes and growth of surrounding development, these facilities often become capacity constrained, and efficient operations are hampered by congestion and encroachment on freight facilities and corridors.
+One response to this problem has been to relocate the facilities to sites where capacity can be expanded and the transportation infrastructure is relatively uncongested.

-A prime example of relocation out of the central operating costs.
-There are a variety of different Chicago area is the "brownfield" redevelopment logistics configurations, ranging from portof the abandoned Joliet Arsenal site and surrounding areas into an intermodal hub (Envision Freight Case Study: The Relocation of Intermodal Facilities, 2007.).
+A prime example of relocation out of the central Chicago area is the "brownfield" redevelopment of the abandoned Joliet Arsenal site and surrounding areas into an intermodal hub (Envision Freight Case Study: The Relocation of Intermodal Facilities, 2007.).
 The Joliet Arsenal site is located near two interstate highways and is served by two major railroads, BNSF and Union Pacific (UP).
 The lynchpins of this development are the Center Point Properties' intermodal centers at Elwood and Joliet.
-These facilities are located about 40 miles southwest of downtown Chicago, near the which a site can serve a range of major intersection of Interstate highways I-80 and I-55.
+These facilities are located about 40 miles southwest of downtown Chicago, near the intersection of Interstate highways I-80 and I-55.
 Synergies resulted in this development from the co-location of multiple freight facilities, such as transportation, warehousing, distribution, cross-docking, and container storage.
-The co-location of these facilities and proximity to the interstate highways also results logistics oriented firms are highly sensitive to in substantial drayage savings and more efficient utilization of trucking resources.
+The co-location of these facilities and proximity to the interstate highways also results in substantial drayage savings and more efficient utilization of trucking resources.